LizeRaes/shopping-assistant/README.md

 On the main branch:
 1. The webshop with helpful stateful assistant will be served at `http://localhost:8080/helpful-assistant.html`
 2. The webshop with helpful stateless assistant (LLM decides on transitions) will be served at `http://localhost:8080/no-state-assistant.html`
-3. The webshop with unethical assistant will be served at `http://localhost:8080/unethical-assistant.html`

 On the helpful-with-confirmation branch:
 1. The webshop with helpful stateful assistant asking for human confirmation, will be served at `http://localhost:8080/helpful-assistant.html`

+On the manipulative-assistant branch:
+1. The webshop with unethical assistant will be served at `http://localhost:8080/unethical-assistant.html`